ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

   - In case of **Pixels** and **Random Features**, the auxiliary loss is set to 0.
 - $ L_{\text{dyna}} = r_{\text{int}} $ is the dynamic loss with $ r_{\text{int}} $ defined in **Equation \ref{eq: r_int}**.

-For more details regarding how to collect training data, please refer to this section.
+For more details regarding how to collect training data, please refer to [Rollout](#rollout).

 ### Large Scale = Better Performance

 {% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/batch_size.png" caption="Average reward in Mario with different batch sizes of environment.
 (Source: original paper)" width="40%" %}

 One interesting finding is that the performance improves as the batch size of environments goes up.
 The figure above compares different batch sizes of environment in Mario.
-A large batch size results in better performance, at least in terms of extrinsic rewards.
+A large batch size results in better performance.

 For more details regarding how to run multiple environments in parallel, please refer to [Parallel Environment](#parallel-environment).

 ### Curiosity with Extrinsic Reward